Melbourne Zoo: History

 In 1964, the acclaimed Lion Park exhibit opened, with an elevated walkway overlooking and separating two exhibits.
 It was demolished and replaced by a new lion exhibit in 2014.

 Australia's first gorilla birth occurred at Melbourne Zoo in 1984.
 Giant pandas were loaned to the zoo from China for an exhibition to celebrate Australia's bicentennial in 1988.

 In 1989, a 35-year-old man died when he was partially eaten by a lion after he entered its pen.

 The Trail of the Elephants exhibit was unveiled in 2003 and won numerous awards.
 On 15 January 2010 Melbourne Zoo welcomed its first elephant calf, Mali.
 This is the second elephant calf born in Australia, the first being in Sydney in July 2009.
 Mali is the first female calf born in Australia and the first calf born via artificial insemination.
 The zoo's elephant herd were relocated to its 'sibling' zoo Werribee Open Range Zoo in February 2025 to live in a new 21 hecatre state-of-the-art home.
 The Trail of the Elephants precinct was renamed 'Forest of Wonder'.

 Melbourne Zoo commemorated 150 years of operation in 2012 and this was celebrated in an Australian Zoos collector's edition of stamps released by Australia Post in September 2012.

 The Zoo completed construction and opened a new carnivores trail in early 2018.

+Additions to the ground include picnic lawns, pavilions, former cages now historical reflections, function centres, cafeterias, a carousel, and a Japanese garden including a pond lake with an island (currently home to some of the zoo's Siamang gibbons).

 Zoos Victoria

-Zoos Victoria administers the Melbourne Zoo, as well as the Werribee Open Range Zoo, which features herbivorous creatures in an open-range setting; and Healesville Sanctuary (formerly the Sir Colin MacKenzie Sanctuary), which exhibits Australian fauna on 175 ha of bushland.
+Zoos Victoria administers the Melbourne Zoo, as well as the Werribee Open Range Zoo, which features herbivorous creatures in an open-range mostly African setting with a safari bus tour similar to San Diego Zoo Safari Park; and Healesville Sanctuary (formerly the Sir Colin MacKenzie Sanctuary), which exhibits Australian fauna on 175 ha of bushland and has a wildlife hospital for rescued native animals.

 The three zoos have been collectively trading as Zoos Victoria since 1973, governed by the Zoological Parks and Gardens Board, which operates under the Zoological Parks and Gardens Act 1995.

 In July 2022, Kyabram Fauna Park joined Zoos Victoria.

 Colossal Biosciences and Zoos Victoria began a conservation project in October 2023 to preserve the Victorian grassland earless dragon as well as sequence its genome.